mo1ein/jobname/src/ozone.md

 - If you want to write test, how you start?
 Starting with easy part, important part or hard part?

-- Do you know REDIS?
+- Do you know redis?
 What did you do with it?

-- Are you single or married?
+- Do you living alone?
+Sorry this is personal question: Are you single or married?

 - What is your plan for new year?